SelecTree: Tree Detail

 Longevity 50 to 150 years or more.

-Leaves Ovate, Gray Green or Dark Green, Gold, Deciduous.
+Leaves Ovate, Bluish Green or Silver or Gray Green, Golden or Yellow or Orange, Deciduous.

 Black or Purple Drupe, Small (0.25 - 0.50 inches), fruiting in Summer or Fall Edible and Wildlife use it.